LinkedIn and Facebook

 LinkedIn connects you to people who know you and lets you view their connections, increasing your potential networking contacts.
 The site also has a video section designed for students where you can get help creating a profile or whipping up your own personalized video pitch.

 A guide to understanding what LinkedIn can do for you.
+For more tips check out the Ultimate LinkedIn Cheat Sheet Infographic.

 Top 5 Profile Tips